UPPMAX/uppmax_intro_day_1/docs/reflections/20260119/README.md

 he thinks it would be helpful to encourage some good behavior in data management (e.g. do not leave temporary files laying around).
 I am willing to do so.
-We discussed if a beginner course like this should teach best practives.
+We discussed if a beginner course like this should teach best practices.
 According to the observer, it would be good to plant the seeds.
 I am up to try this.
 As I will follow the NBIS data management course, I assume I will get some ideas there :-)